9 Charts

 - Chart title (9)

-- A short text that indicates what the chart is about.
-This title mostly appears in a larger font and near the top of the chart.
+A short text that indicates the chart’s subject.
+It usually appears in a larger font near the top of the chart.

 - Legend (10)

-- A box that identifies the patterns or colors that are assigned to the data series or categories.
+A box that identifies the patterns or colors assigned to the data series or categories.

 - Gridlines (11)

-- Horizontal or vertical lines in the drawing area.
+Horizontal or vertical lines in the plot area.

 - Data labels (12)